trodemaster/packer-win-pc/README.md

 **Prerequsits**

-Extract the pvscsi and vmxnet 3 drivers from VMware tools and popluate the FILES directory. https://kb.vmware.com/kb/2032184
+Extract the pvscsi and vmxnet3 drivers from VMware tools installer and popluate the FILES directory. https://kb.vmware.com/kb/2032184

 <pre>